We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Gel mattresses add gel to foam, which allows the mattress to dissipate heat better.
+Gel mattresses combine gel and foam.
+This allows the mattress to dissipate heat better.
 It also gives the mattress a different feel.

 Airbed mattresses have an adjustable firmness.
 They fit into standard bed frames and are covered with various padding materials, such as foam.
 Airbeds can also be controlled separately on each side.

 Waterbeds use water as the support system.
-They can be hard-sided with a wooden frame, or soft-sided with a foam frame inside a zippered fabric cover.
-They’re made to fit into conventional bed frames or platforms.
+They can be hard-sided with a wooden frame or soft-sided with a foam frame inside a zippered fabric cover.
+They are made to fit conventional bed frames or platforms.

 Some waterbeds have baffles inside that restrict the motion of the water.